What is a cookie?

 Buxton & Leek College is part of the Univeristy of Derby.
 The University of Derby uses your personal data to provide you with University services, to undertake its responsibilities and to monitor its own performance.
 The University is registered with the Information Commissioners Office (ICO) with the registration number Z859984X.

-Our Data Protection Officer can be contacted at: Data Governance, IT Services, University of Derby, Kedleston Road, Derby, DE22 1GB or email email@example.com.
+Our Data Protection Officer can be contacted at: Corporate Information Governance & Assurance, Legal, Governance & Assurance Services, University of Derby, Kedleston Road, Derby, DE22 1GB or email email@example.com.

 Why we process your data

-As a data controller the University of Derby can process your personal data under the Data Protection Act 1998 and subsequent enactments.
+As a data controller the University of Derby can process your personal data under the General Data Protection Regulation (GDPR) 2018, Data Protection Act 2018 and subsequent/relevant enactments.

 We process your data for the following purposes: